Nehal Jindal

 As an architect, my approach is to understand the reason for design, what value add I can do to make the operations smoother and how to make the process and result both beautiful.

 The Tameside Council's Chadwick Dam Park project offers a fantastic chance to implement my design principles.
 With deliberate interventions, I hope to establish a more lively, approachable, and attractive setting that fosters a strong feeling of community.
-In addition to giving me the opportunity to have a significant influence, this experience will help me better grasp how design can promote social and environmental well-being.
+In addition to allowing me to have a significant influence, this experience will help me better grasp how design can promote social and environmental well-being.

 PROJECT INTRODUCTION